GNOME/libsoup/docs/reference/server-howto.md

 By default, [class@Server] returns "404 Not Found" in response to all requests (except ones that it can't parse, which get "400 Bad Request").
-To override this behavior, call [class@Server.add_handler] to set a callback to handle certain URI paths.
+To override this behavior, call [method@Server.add_handler] to set a callback to handle certain URI paths.

 ```c